-Where can you go paddleboarding?
-You can pretty much go paddleboarding on almost any body of water unless otherwise stated.
-Lakes, rivers, the ocean, and harbours are all wonderful options for new and advanced paddleboarders alike.
+You can pretty much go paddleboarding on almost any body of water unless otherwise prohibited.
+Lakes, rivers, the ocean, and harbours and almost any water conditions are wonderful options for new and advanced paddleboarders alike.

 Knowing where you can paddleboard is a good chunk of knowledge you will want to have stored in the back of your brain when you’re ready to hop on the board.
 However, knowing where to go is only half the battle.
 There are other things to take into consideration before hopping into the water.

 To put it simply, yes.
 If you see a body of water, whether it’s a lake, creek, river, pond, or the ocean itself, you can likely go paddleboarding in it.
 The only time you would not be able to go paddleboarding in an area is if it’s not permitted or recommended to do (because of water levels, weather, etc.).
 So, always make sure you check beforehand for regulations and restrictions.